Phone: (919)894-4226 Ext. 3407

 Mrs. Karla Denning

-Mrs. Denning is beginning her 21st year in education!
-She has been the school counselor at Meadow School for 16 of those years!
+Mrs. Denning is in her 24th year in education!
+This is her 19th year as the school counselor at Meadow School!
 She also has experience as an elementary and middle school teacher and a high school counselor.

 I am so glad that you are part of our Meadow Indian family!